Araripelepidotes: Taxonomic history

 The type species A. temnurus was formerly placed in the genus Lepidotes, until it was moved to the new genus in 1990.
+Formerly placed in the Semionotiformes, more recent morphological studies indicate that it is more closely related to extant gar, and is in fact more closely related to gar than "true" lepidotids such as Lepidotes.

 Paleoecology

 Araripelepidotes was likely a toothless suction feeder, due to the development of its mobile maxilla and the presence of an interoperculum, and would have inhabited estuarine and freshwater environments.
-It is the only semionotidid known from the Araripe Basin, except for Lepidotes wenzae.
+It is the only lepisosteiform known from the Araripe Basin, except for Lepidotes wenzae.